daominah/turn_based_game/README.md

 A highly generic implementation of a turn-based game engine, containing only the common logic required by all turn-based games.

-- Supports any number of players (default is 2).
+- Supports any number of **players** (default is 2).
-- The duel always has a state.
+- The **duel** always has a state.
 Three main states are:
   - BEGIN: The duel has just been initialized.
 Some automatic actions are performed, such as tossing a coin to determine who plays first, drawing cards, or placing chess pieces in their starting positions.
 No player can perform actions in this state.
   - END: The duel has ended, either because someone has won or, rarely, due to a draw.
-  - OPEN: The duel is in progress.
+  - RUNNING: The duel is in progress.
 Only one player can perform valid actions at a time.
     After each action, the game state changes, and the engine determines which player can act next and what actions are available, according to the game logic.
 - Valid actions are determined by the current game state.